TigerAppsOrg/tiger-junction/prerequisites/README.md

     - ECE 220
     - ECE 230
   notes: >-
     All students are required to take the PHY 105 Special Relativity Minicourse, whether or not they are enrolled in PHY 105.
   reqs: (ECE202 | ECE205) & ECE100
 ```

 Wildcard courses are also supported.
 For example, `MAT 2**` would match all courses in the MAT 200s.
 The compiler will automatically expand these into a list of courses.
 Placing a dollar sign before a course code means it can be taken as a corequisite.
 For example, `$MAT 202` means that MAT 202 can be taken as a corequisite.
 Placing a `<` before a coures code means that any course in the department with a course code greater than or equal to it satisfies the prerequisite.

-### Special Fields
+## Special Macros
-The following prerequisite groupings are common and have been given special tags that can be used like courses in the `reqs` field:
+The following prerequisite groupings are common and have been given special macros that can be used like courses in the `reqs` field:
 - `ISCA` -- **ISC231 & ISC232 & ISC233 & ISC234** -- complete integrated science sequence
 - `MECH` -- **PHY103 | PHY105 | ISC231 | EGR151** -- classical mechanics
 - `EAM` -- **PHY104 | PHY106 | ISC233 | EGR153** -- electricity and magnetism